 Our roof top utility system is exposed to our roof drains which drain to our pavements.
-This heating and air conditioner unit contains oils and other chemicals that can harm groundwater if allowed to drain off our property.
+This heating and air conditioner unit contains oils and other chemicals that can harm groundwater and the Jordan River if allowed to drain off our property.